Integral Coach Factory: Products

 ICF manufactures more than 170 varieties of coaches including ICF coaches, LHB coaches, Metro coaches, EMUs, DMUs and MEMUs.
 The coaches manufactured based on original Swiss design were termed as ICF coaches which were manufactured from 1955 to 2018.
 The ICF coaches were replaced by newer LHB coaches designed by Linke-Hofmann-Busch of Germany.
 In the 1960s, ICF started developing EMUs for short-haul and local routes.

 In 2017, ICF started developing a semi-high speed train-set designed to be fully air-conditioned, equipped with modern facilities and capable of reaching speeds of over 160 kph.
 In 2018, the first prototype code-named "Train 18" was completed within 18 months after initiation and was built at a cost of ₹970 million with 80% indigenous components.
-It was later re-named as Vande Bharat Express, the first of which was flagged off by the Prime Minister of India on 15 February 2019.
+It was later renamed as Vande Bharat Express, the first of which was flagged off by the Prime Minister of India on 15 February 2019.